-Outacom® is being fitted to all the new British Army AJAX strike force vehicles, which are currently in production.
-This will allow communication to the civilian population around the vehicles, up to 300 metres away.
-This is the first time that enclosed armoured vehicles have been able to communicate to civilians without putting mounted army personnel in immediate risk.
-When combined with external microphones installed on AJAX, a two -way conversation is possible whilst remaining safe and behind cover.
+Vitavox recently showcased its fully qualified Outacom armoured vehicle public address system at the world Defence & Security Equipment International (DSEI) exhibition in London.
+Outacom is being fitted to all of the new British Army AJAX strikeforce vehicles, which are currently in production.
+This uses a game-changing application of rugged loudspeaker technology and enables forces to communicate with the civilian population around the vehicles up to 300m away.
+This is the first time that enclosed-armoured vehicles have been able to communicate to civilians without putting army personnel at immediate risk.
+When combined with the external microphones that are installed on an AJAX, a two -way conversation is possible, as is the ability to remain safe and behind cover.

-Outacom® can be a stand-alone system or integrated into a vehicle's communication harness, where it can be retrofitted to an existing vehicle easily.
-In addition to live voice communication, tones and pre-recorded announcements can also be broadcast, enabling personnel to remain focused on their objective.
+Outacom can be a stand-alone system or integrated into a vehicle's communication harness, where it can be retrofitted to an existing vehicle easily.
+In addition to live-voice communication, tones and prerecorded announcements can also be broadcast, enabling personnel to remain focused on their objective.

-The system includes microphone stations, internal noise cancelling and external rugged microphones, all inclusive of pre-amps where necessary for clear communication over distance.
-Also included are 5W to 30W internal and external loudspeakers and submarine bridge loudspeakers which are external to the submarine pressure hull.
-To power and connect the system are main broadcast amplifiers, with auto changeover feature and a main broadcast interface unit that includes alarms.
+The Main Broadcast System has the critical functionality that naval vessels require and combines all the necessary components together in a focused, unified solution that is suitable for a wide variety of platforms.
+It can be configured for numerous customer requirements, such as broadcasting to multiple zones.
+The system includes microphone stations, internal noise cancelling and external rugged microphones that are all inclusive of preamps, which are necessary for clear communication over long distances.
+Also included are 5-30W internal and external loudspeakers, and submarine bridge loudspeakers, which are external to the submarine pressure hull.
+Main broadcast amplifiers power and connect the system, together with an auto changeover feature and a main broadcast interface unit that includes alarms.